supportkit/ringo/README.md

 that the experience created by Mayday was groovy and wanted to see if we could build an SDK that encourages more apps to adopt its experience.

+See our demo video and learn more at http://radialpoint.github.io/ringo

 Currently the code is highly experimental but shouldn't be too hard for you to clean up and add into your app if you love the great end-user experience it can provide.